-PAGE UNDER CONSTRUCTION – PLEASE CHECK BACK SOON
+PAGE UNDER CONSTRUCTION – WORK TAKING PLACE NOW!

 Perhaps the most iconic American firearm, the M1911 served the Marine Corps well on foreign battlefields across the globe during the 20th Century.
-The combination of clean lines, crisp bluing, and contrasting diamond cut wooden grips made the M1911 one of the most aesthetic pistols our military has ever fielded, and at the time of its implementation a very capable sidearm.
-The Marine Corps would receive their first allotment of 300 M1911s in 1912, and by 1918 would have at least 5,500 M1911s in their possession.
+A sharp, clean looking design that would set the standard for the modern sidearm, the M1911 would prove itself on the battlefield many times over.
+The Marine Corps would embrace the M1911 enthusiastically, receiving their first allotment of 300 pistols in 1912, and by 1918 would have at least 5,500 M1911s in their possession.

 The M1911 would be adopted by the Marine Corps not long after production, and would be very well received (documents: Tim Plowman/NARA).

 USMC contract M1911 shipped to the Marine Corps in November of 1916 (Tim Plowman collection).